Discover Italy’s Best Coastal Beaches: Hidden Gems & Famous Shores

 San Vito Lo Capo, Sicily

-Nestled between dramatic cliffs and turquoise waters, San Vito Lo Capo is a seaside haven on the northwest coast of Sicily.
-Famous for its white sand beaches and crystal-clear waters, this town is a favorite destination for sun-seekers and water sports enthusiasts.
-Stroll along the palm-lined promenade, explore the nearby Zingaro Nature Reserve, or join in the annual Cous Cous Fest, a celebration of Mediterranean cuisine and culture.
+Nestled between rocky cliffs and turquoise waters on the northwest coast of Sicily, San Vito Lo Capo is known for its white sand beach and crystal-clear sea.
+It’s a favorite spot for sunbathers and water sports enthusiasts.
+Stroll along the palm-lined promenade, explore the Zingaro Nature Reserve, or experience the lively Cous Cous Fest, a celebration of Mediterranean food and culture.

 Sperlonga, Lazio

-Located halfway between Rome and Naples, Sperlonga is a charming seaside village known for its whitewashed houses, winding alleyways, and pristine beaches.
-Visit the fascinating archaeological museum, explore the nearby Roman ruins of Emperor Tiberius' villa, and soak up the sun on the golden sand beaches.
-Be sure to sample the local cuisine, which includes fresh seafood and delicious buffalo mozzarella, a regional specialty.
+Positioned halfway between Rome and Naples, Sperlonga charms visitors with its whitewashed houses, winding alleyways, and pristine beaches.
+Discover the archaeological museum and the nearby ruins of Emperor Tiberius’ villa.
+Unwind on the golden sand beach and taste fresh seafood paired with creamy buffalo mozzarella—two highlights of this coastal getaway.

 Otranto, Puglia

-Situated on the easternmost point of Italy, Otranto is a historic port town in Puglia known for its crystal-clear waters, golden beaches, and impressive architecture.
-Wander through the narrow streets of the old town, visit the 11th-century Otranto Cathedral with its stunning mosaic floor, and explore the imposing Aragonese Castle.
-Take a stroll along the Lungomare degli Eroi, the town's picturesque seafront promenade, and enjoy a refreshing swim in the turquoise waters of Otranto's pristine beaches.
+Located at Italy’s easternmost point, Otranto is a historic port in Puglia known for its stunning beaches and old-world architecture.
+Wander the narrow streets of the old town, visit the 11th-century Otranto Cathedral with its famous mosaic floor, and explore the imposing Aragonese Castle.
+Stroll along the Lungomare degli Eroi and cool off with a refreshing swim in the turquoise sea.